uzzal-mondal/Java-BasicOOPProblemSolving/README.md

-Special bolg
+# Special bolg
-Variables are nothing but reserved memory locations to store values.
+1. Variables are nothing but reserved memory locations to store values.
 This means that when you create a variable you reserve some space in the memory.

-Based on the data type of a variable, the operating system allocates memory and decides what can be stored in the reserved memory.
+2. Based on the data type of a variable, the operating system allocates memory and decides what can be stored in the reserved memory.
 Therefore, by assigning different data types to variables, you can store integers, decimals, or characters in these variables.

-There are two data types available in Java −
+# There are two data types available in Java −
 •	Primitive Data Types
 •	Reference/Object Data Types

-Primitive Data Types
+# Primitive Data Types
 There are eight primitive datatypes supported by Java.
 Primitive datatypes are predefined by the language and named by a keyword.
-Let us now look into the eight primitive data types in detail. byte
+Let us now look into the eight primitive data types in detail.

+# Byte

 •	Byte data type is an 8-bit signed two's complement integer

 •	Minimum value is -128 (-2^7)

 •	Maximum value is 127 (inclusive)(2^7 -1)

 •	Default value is 0

 •	Byte data type is used to save space in large arrays, mainly in place of integers, since a byte is four times smaller than an integer.

 •	Example: byte a = 100, byte b = -50

-short
+# short
 •	Short data type is a 16-bit signed two's complement integer
 •	Minimum value is -32,768 (-2^15)
 •	Maximum value is 32,767 (inclusive) (2^15 -1)